 This is a major departure from existing law.
 For example, from the date of effectiveness of the new Civil Codes the following common transactions above NPR 50,000 governed by Nepalese law will need to be attested at Ward Office, which may prove cumbersome.

-- The agreements that need to be attested at the Ward Office are:
+- The following agreements that is not in record of an entity need to be attested at the Ward Office are:

-- Loan agreements and guarantees (including undertaken by banks and financial institutions);
+- Personal loan agreements and guarantees (including undertaken by banks and financial institutions);

 - Security over movable property;

 - House rental above NPR 50,000;

 - Hire purchase; and

 The drafting requirements have also been made stricter.
 The drafting formalities which were prescribed in relation to deeds from the previous Muluki Ain are now applicable to contracts as well.
 For enforcement, amounts should be included in both numbers and words.